opendocsg/slw-judgments-backfill/2011_SGHC_33/report.md

 to brutally assault an innocent man who was mistaken as a runner.
 For the assault, the victims were sentenced to between 1 to 12 months’ imprisonment: see The Straits Times article titled “Three relatives jailed for assault” which was published on 15 February 2011.

 22     Acts of harassment also invariably create an atmosphere of fear in the neighbourhood.
 This is a regrettable development which must be arrested.
-As the court rightly pointed out in _Public Prosecutor v Soh Yew Heng_ [2007] SGDC 49 at [15]:
+As the court rightly pointed out in _Public Prosecutor v Soh Yew Heng_ <span class="citation">[2007] SGDC 49</span> at [15]:

  There are costs and harm imposed on society by these acts of harassment.
 The harassment at the very least creates a breach of the peace and good public order.
 It fosters an atmosphere of threat and danger because of the damage to property and warning messages scrawled on walls.
 Residents of our various housing estates are entitled to live in surroundings free from such disturbances...
 The response of the Courts should therefore be both punitive and deterrent.